 The symptoms of allergic reactions caused by the most common allergens include:

 Allergic rhinitis, or hay fever, is an allergic condition due to exposure to pollen or other environmental allergens.
-It often presents as sneezing, itchiness of the mucosa, runny nose, stuffy nose, with symptoms of conjunctivitis, such as red-eye, watery eyes, and swelling of the eye.
+It often presents as sneezing, itchiness of the mucosa, runny or stuffy nose, with symptoms of conjunctivitis (red/itchy or watery eyes).

 Food allergies can cause a wide array of symptoms that affect the mouth and throat.
 It generally causes hives and swelling of the lips, tongue, and throat.
 Apart from that, food allergy also causes tingling of the mouth and in severe cases, anaphylaxis.

 Skin allergy or atopic dermatitis is a skin condition more commonly known as eczema.
 The incidence of this condition is quite high with stress and heat as major triggers of an eczema flare-up.
 It mostly affects the skin with severe itching, excoriations, and flaky skin as the main symptoms.